 Operation Motorman involved approx 21,000 troops and would be the biggest military operation in Ireland since the Irish War of Independence.

 The ‘no-go’ areas

-Other barricades across Northern Ireland strengthened in response to several policies of the British Government such Operation Demetrius and Bloody Sunday.
-The no-go area of Derry resulted 29 barricades, many of which were impregnable by heavy military vehicles.
+Other barricades across Northern Ireland strengthened in response to several policies of the British Government such as Operation Demetrius and Bloody Sunday.
+The no-go area of Derry resulted in 29 barricades, many of which were impregnable by heavy military vehicles.